NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

    ```python
    output = sparkSession._jvm.com.nvidia.spark.rapids.ExplainPlan.explainPotentialGpuPlan(df._jdf, "ALL")
    ```
-   The parameters are:
      - First parameter, `df` is the Spark DataFrame to get the query plan from.
      - Second parameter, `ALL` returns all the explain data, you can change to `NOT_ON_GPU` to return just what does not work on the GPU.
-The scala API, ALL is the default when second parameter is not specified.
+The Scala API, ALL is the default when second parameter is not specified.

    Example: